wmjordan/Codist/README.md

   1. Clicking on a **Namespace node** will popup a menu, displaying namespaces and types defined in the active document.
 You can click on those items and jump to the beginning of corresponding definitions.

+     From version 5 on, you can **drag and drop** items in the menu to reorder types within the document.

+     The number beneath the items indicates number of lines of the current code file.

      ![Navigation Bar Namespace Types](doc/navigation-bar-namespace-types.png)

      On top of the menu there is a **Search Declaration** box, within which you can type and search declarations.